geerlingguy/ansible-role-haproxy/README.md

 A fork of [geerlingguy.haproxy](https://galaxy.ansible.com/geerlingguy/haproxy), this role installs HAProxy on RedHat/CentOS and Debian/Ubuntu Linux servers.
 This fork supports multiple frontends, backends, and TLS.

-**Note**: This role _officially_ supports HAProxy versions 1.4 or 1.5.
-Future versions may require some rework.

 ## Requirements

 None.